lunohodov/monarch/README.md

 - You run data migrations *only* on production and rely on seed [scripts][2] i.e. `dev:prime` for local development.
 - You run data migrations manually.
-- You want to write tests your data migrations.
+- You want to test your data migrations in a thorough and automated manner.